wallace-y/expert-engine/ReadMe.md

-# Marketplace of Junk App
+# Marketplace App
-Welcome to the Marketplace of Junk app!
+Welcome to the Marketplace!
 This app allows users to browse and buy various fictional items that are listed for sale.
 It provides a convenient platform for sellers to showcase their items and for buyers to explore and purchase them.

+The hosted repo can be found [here](https://marketplace-application.onrender.com/).

 ## Features
-The Marketplace of Junk app offers the following features:
+The Marketplace offers the following features:

 - User Authentication: Users can create an account and log in to access personalized features and information.
 - Navigation: The app includes a navigation bar at the top, allowing users to easily move between different sections of the app.
 The available sections are: